Gmina Kostomłoty

-Gmina Kostomłoty is a rural gmina (administrative district) in Środa Śląska County, Lower Silesian Voivodeship, in south-western Poland.
+Gmina Kostomłoty is a rural gmina (administrative district) in Środa County, Lower Silesian Voivodeship, in south-western Poland.
 Its seat is the village of Kostomłoty, which lies approximately 12 km south of Środa Śląska and 31 km west of the regional capital Wrocław.
 It is part of the larger Wrocław metropolitan area.

 Demographics

-In 2021 the population of the gmina was 6996 individuals, out of which 3473 were men and 3523 were women.
-Since the 2011 Polish census the population has decreased by about 2.3%.
+In 2021, the population of the gmina was 6996 individuals, out of which 3473 were men and 3523 were women.
+Since the 2011 Polish census, the population has decreased by about 2.3%.
 The unemployment rate in the gmina is 4.4%.
-The amount of seniors is about 19.9%, which is slightly lower than the average for Poland.
+The number of seniors is about 19.9%, which is slightly lower than the average for Poland.
 The gmina has a very low amount of foreigners: less than 1% of the population is of a different citizenship than Polish, and about a percent has been born outside of Poland.

 Geography

 The gmina covers an area of 146.25 km2, out of which 88% is farmland, and 4% is forests, which are mostly concentrated in the south of it, in the valley of Strzegomka.
 The gmina makes up about 20% of the area of the county.